Skip to main content

 ...And so on...

-The game seconds comparsion in the ElapsedTime condition parameter takes the integer part.
+The ElapsedTime condition parameter compares game seconds using the integer part.

 function beforeTriggerExec() {